We hope you enjoy this web site and what it represents.

 mainly of interviews of local Christian leaders.
 They frequently contained

-expressions of hatred against Wiccans, Witches and
+expressions of concern, fear, and misinformation against Wiccans, Witches and

 A noticeable trend has developed in recent years.
 Some newspapers now include